franciscop/server/docs/documentation/README.md

 });
 ```

 If you find an error in an async function you can throw it.
-It will be catched, a 500 error will be displayed to the user and the error will be logged:
+It will be caught, a 500 error will be displayed to the user and the error will be logged:

 ```js
 const middle = async ctx => {